invoiceninja/invoiceninja.github.io/source/en/self-host-installation.md

 ```

 Currencies are updated automatically by using the scheduler.
 In case the currencies are not available within the UI please double check the database table `currencies` and ensure that `exchange_rate` fields contains realistic values.

+## Lib Saxon

+If using e invoicing, you may want to install the saxon extension.
+The saxon extension provides XSLT2 validation of e invoice schema's and provides additional confidence that your einvoice will be accepted by third party systems.

+We have a short video showing the installation steps here:

+<iframe width="560" height="315" src="https://www.youtube.com/watch?v=s21ewzAeYjc" frameborder="0" allow="accelerometer; autoplay; encrypted-media; gyroscope; picture-in-picture" allowfullscreen></iframe>